 The BodyGuardian Sensor is a peel-and-stick wireless monitor that performs cardiac ECG and rhythm monitoring.
 Data is delivered to the Preventice Care Platform and to physicians.

-GPS trackers.
 GPS technology can pinpoint a person’s location with great accuracy.
 GPS SmartSole is an insole that can keep you connected to a family member with signs of dementia so they can be found if they wander off.
-Similar technology exists in watches, but people with Alzheimer's or other types of dementia often are resistant to wearing new devices they don’t understand.
+The producer is launching a 4G version.
+Similar technology exists in watches, but people with Alzheimer’s or other types of dementia often are resistant to wearing new devices they don’t understand.

 Home automation products